 If a product contains HFCS, you can bet it’s a food with low nutritional value depleted of nutrients that’s full of empty calories and artificial ingredients.
 Our bodies were not designed (I’m pretty sure, :)) to run effectively off foods made in a lab.
 In fact, that’s why mine didn’t run so great for most of my life.
 Now, I’m treating it well, like the temple God tells me it is, and it’s doing what it’s supposed to.
 That way, I’m freed up to live for God!

 As promised, here’s an alternative to a chemical-laden BBQ sauce that’s divine.
 For the spices, it might drive some of you crazy that I say a “pinch,” but I’m serious when I say that.
 Big, little, whatever.
 Experiment.
 Have fun.
 Taste it.
 Adjust it.
 Make it yours!
 I love this as a base recipe, but if I didn’t have a baby eating this, I’d bring up the heat a little bit with more cayenne pepper.

-This sauce is great for basting while grilling, for roasting, for crockpot chicken, or for topping steamed or roasted veggies and rice!
+This sauce is great for basting while grilling, for roasting, for Jackfruit BBQ Sandwiches, or for topping steamed or roasted veggies and rice!

 - ½ cup yellow mustard

 - 1 pinch sea salt (we used smoked sea salt we got from our trip to Asheville, NC to add to the smokey flavor)

 - Mix all ingredients in a small bowl until well combined.
 Store in an airtight container in the refrigerator for about a week.